geotools/geotools/docs/user/welcome/upgrade.rst

 NumberRange
 ^^^^^^^^^^^

-The **gt-metadata** NumberRange class is finally sheading some of its deprecated methods.
+The **gt-metadata** NumberRange class is finally shedding some of its deprecated methods.

 ** BEFORE::